thebenkogan/15-Puzzle/README.md

 # 15 Puzzle

-15 Puzzle game with a solver!
+15 Puzzle REPL game with a solver!

+Use '''make run''' to play.